bgamari/ghc-wiki-import/type-functions.md

 Type function (kind) signatures are represented by the new declaration form `TyFunction` (of `HsDecls.TyClDecl`).
 Syntactically, we recognise kind signatures by either not having an RHS at all (in which the result kind implicitly is \*) or having a result kind separated from the head by `::`.
 We require that every type equation has a kind signature in scope.
 However, the degenerate case of a type equation where all type arguments are variables is valid without a kind signature (in fact, it may not have any) and coincides with the type synonyms of vanilla Haskell.

+### Representation of indexed types

+#### Type function signatures

+`HsDecls.TyClDecl` has a new variant `HsFunction` to represent signatures of type functions.
+These consist of the name, type parameters, an iso flag, and optionally an explicit result kind.
+The type parameters can have kind signatures as usual.

-### Type declarations in classes and indexed types
+#### Type function equations and definitions of associated data types

-Adding types declarations to classes is fairly straight forward.
-The `ClassDecl` variant of `TyClDecl` gets a new field `tcdATs`, which contains a list of type declarations - currently, the parser will only allow data type declarations.
-Similarly, `InstDecl` gets a fourth argument, which is a list of type declarations.